Software as a service: Architecture

 Some SaaS products do not share any resources between tenants—called siloing.
 Although this negates many of the efficiency benefits of SaaS, it makes it easier to migrate legacy software to SaaS and is sometimes offered as a premium offering at a higher price.
 Pooling all resources might make it possible to achieve higher efficiency, but an outage affects all customers so availability must be prioritized to a greater extent.
 Many systems use a combination of both approaches, pooling some resources and siloing others.
 Other companies group multiple tenants into pods and share resources between them.

+SaaS architecture typically allows users to access applications through a web browser without installing software on their local devices.
+This approach simplifies software maintenance and updates, as service providers can manage the application centrally.
+It also enables organizations to scale services easily according to their needs.

 Legal issues

-In the United States, constitutional search warrant laws do not protect all forms of SaaS dynamically stored data.
+In the United States, constitutional search warrant laws do not protect all forms of dynamically stored SaaS data.
 The result is that governments may be able to request data from SaaS providers without the owner's consent.

 Certain open-source licenses such as GPL-2.0 do not explicitly grant rights permitting distribution as a SaaS product in Germany.

+AI challenges

+In the first half of 2026, with the emergence of generative AI tools, multiple SaaS companies saw a steep fall in stock market price.
+February 3 saw a US $300 billion loss of value, in a crisis coined "SaaSpocalypse", calling into question the existence of such a threat to the industry.

+Criticism

+One notable criticism of SaaS comes from Richard Stallman of the Free Software Foundation, who refers to it as Service as a Software Substitute (SaaSS).
+He considers the use of SaaSS to be a violation of the principles of free software.
+According to Stallman:

+With SaaSS, the users do not have even the executable file that does their computing: it is on someone else's server, where the users can't see or touch it.
+Thus it is impossible for them to ascertain what it really does, and impossible to change it.